hatonthecat/Crabapple-Tree/README.md

 https://tineye.com/search/23ab4be0f2667470e8491b7abfa84621ea0799bc?tags=&sort=score&order=desc&page=1

 from Alamy:
-Mary Jane Rathbun (June 11, 1860 – April 4, 1943) was an American zoologist who specialized in crustaceans.
+"Mary Jane Rathbun (June 11, 1860 – April 4, 1943) was an American zoologist who specialized in crustaceans.
 She worked at the Smithsonian Institution from 1884 until her death.
-She described more than a thousand new species and subspecies and many higher taxa.
+She described more than a thousand new species and subspecies and many higher taxa."

 And the Wikipedia site: https://en.wikipedia.org/wiki/Mary_J._Rathbun